pickled-git/born2beroot/Evaluation.md

         A firewall is a critical component of network security.
 It controls incoming and outgoing network traffic based on predefined rules, acting as a barrier between a secure internal network and potentially unsafe external networks.

-         'Firewall', in turn, is a security device responsible for monitoring the information and data traffic from your local computer to the network.

         UFW allows you to create allow/deny rules based on simple parameters such as application name, port number, and IP address.

     12. **What's SSH and what's the value of using it ?**